-Amendment and/or that the delay caused by conducting a new procurement would cause a break in service, require repetition of earlier work, or cause a delay in completion of the contract that would be detrimental to the District program or service benefiting from the contract. - (E) (b) The Superintendent determines that the Amendment, additional scope, or alternative work was contemplated in the original procurement and provided for in the original contract Contract, and the School Board previously approved the entire scope and/or maximum renewal terms.
-(Examples include a solicitation and contract that provides for renewal or extension for subsequent terms, or a contract that specifically allows for alternates or additional work, or.) - Where a CM/GC contract that or Design/Build Contract authorizes carly work Amendments and requires execution of athe GMP Amendment to establish the total Contract Price.
-Amendments to an established GMP, however, are subject to this rule.) the GMP amendment shall establish the "Original Contract Price" for purposes of this Rule.
+- (B) -"Unreasonable additional cost or delay" means that the cost of conducting a newprocurement and/or awarding a new contract is likely to exceed the cost of a contract.
+Amendment and/or that the delay caused by conducting a new procurement would cause a break in service, require repetition of earlier work, or cause a delay in completion of the contract that would be detrimental to the District program or service benefiting from the contract. - (b) The Superintendent determines that the Amendment, additional scope, or alternative work was contemplated in the original procurement and provided for in the original contract.
+(Examples-include a solicitation and contract that provides for renewal or extension for subsequent terms, a contract that specifically allows for alternates or additional work, or a CM/GC contract that authorizes early work Amendments and requires execution of a GMP Amendment to establish the total Contract Price.
+Amendments to an established GMP, however, are subject to this rule.) - (c) The School Board approves the Amendment based upon the circumstances of the particular contract.
+The Superintendent shall set forth the justification for the special Amendment in a report to the School Board under the Board's contracts agenda.